Solar power plant of 3.5 MW in Croatia’s Vis island nearly completed

 The mayor claims the photovoltaic unit will be the biggest among all Mediterranean islands

 Radica asserted the landscape won’t be disturbed at all.
 In his words, the Vis power plant will be the biggest among all Mediterranean islands.
 It is designed to withstand wind of up to 150 kilometers per hour.
 It takes up a surface equivalent to more than nine soccer fields.
 Končar’s inverters are about to be delivered.

 The solar unit is being made to last 25 years since the start of operation at the country’s most remote inhabited island.
 It is scheduled for January.

 Current solar projects in Cres may bring more than 10 MW of power

 Meanwhile, local authorities in Cres are still waiting for the start of works to install a solar power plant of 6.5 MW.
 The northern island will get 13 segments of 500 kW each on a total of 17 hectares, according to plans made by HEP, the regional government and the church, which owns the land.
 It will be leased.

-HEP recently revealed it intends to build a 75-MW photovoltaic utility in Korlat in Dalmatia, estimating the investment at HRK 480 million.
+HEP recently started the construction of a 75-MW photovoltaic utility in Korlat in Dalmatia, estimating the investment at HRK 480 million.